AdaptiveAds/AdaptiveAds_Testing/README.md

-# ResourceManager
+# AdaptiveAds_TestFramework
-Manager for catering resources
+TestFramework for AdaptiveAds